mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 ## Overview

-Sensitivity Analysis support consists of two primary user-facing elements:
+Sensitivity Analysis support consists of the following primary user-facing elements:

 1. The `@defsim` macro, which defines random variables (RVs) which are assigned distributions and associated with model parameters, and override the default (random) sampling method.

-2. The `run` function, which runs a simulation, setting the model(s) on which a simulation can be run with `set_models!`, generates all trial data with `generate_trials!`, and has several with optional parameters and optional callback functions to customize simulation behavior.
+2. The `run` function, which runs a simulation instance, setting the model(s) on which a simulation definition can be run with `set_models!`, generates all trial data with `generate_trials!`, and has several with optional parameters and optional callback functions to customize simulation behavior.

 These are described further below.
+We will refer separately to two types, `SimulationDef` and `SimulationInstance`.
+They are referred to as `sim_def` and `sim_inst` respectively as function arguments, and `sd` and `si` respectively as local variables.

 ## The @defsim macro

-Sensitivity Analysis Simulations are defined using the macro `@defsim`, which does the following:
+Sensitivity Analysis SimulationDefs are defined using the macro `@defsim`, which does the following:

 * Defines random variables (RV) by assigning names to distributions, which can be any object that supports the following function: